5 Reasons to Use MCT Oil for Ketosis:

 5. Appetite Control and Weight Loss:

 Research has shown that MCTs suppress the appetite which helps individuals who struggle with strong cravings and overeating.
-In a 14 day study, 6 healthy males were put on 3 different unlimited diets: a low MCT diet, a medium MCT diet and a high MCT diet (26).
+In a 14-day study, 6 healthy males were put on 3 different unlimited diets: a low MCT diet, a medium MCT diet, and a high MCT diet (26).

-A number of studies have also shown that when overweight and obese individuals were put on higher MCT oil diets, they were able to lose more weight and had better energy even though they were consuming less calories (27, 28).
+A number of studies have also shown that when overweight and obese individuals were put on higher MCT oil diets, they were able to lose more weight and had better energy even though they were consuming fewer calories (27, 28).

 Problems With MCT Oil Consumption:

-Most people tolerate MCT oil very well, however, too large of dosages too quickly can cause gastrointestinal problems such as nausea, diarrhea and vomiting.
+Most people tolerate MCT oil very well, however, too large of dosages too quickly can cause gastrointestinal problems such as nausea, diarrhea, and vomiting.
 If you have this problem, don’t panic and give up on MCT oil right away.

 You can easily reduce or eliminate these symptoms by starting with very small doses at a time.
 This would mean ½ tsp several times daily and slowly increasing the dosage as tolerated.